 So one-sided, in fact, that I could barely understand what the other person was saying to me.
 I came out of the conversation frustrated, confused and discouraged.

-In search of salvation, I started to reflect on my past language learning experiences – all seven of them – digging deep in an effort to figure out what was going wrong this time.
+In search of salvation, I started to reflect on my past language learning experiences – all seven of them – digging deep in an effort to figure out what was going wrong this time with my listening comprehension.

 Think back to a time when you were studying a language.
 Now think of all the times during your studying that you listened to the language.
 It may have been a CD in class, or a podcast in the car.
 Now, what was the purpose of that listening – language or skill?